Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Module for virtual rawmidi devices.
-This module creates virtual rawmidi devices which communicate to the corresponding ALSA sequencer ports.
+This module creates virtual rawmidi devices which communicate to the woke corresponding ALSA sequencer ports.

 midi_devs
     MIDI devices # (1-4, default=4)